mdn/content/files/en-us/web/javascript/reference/operators/yield_star_/index.md

 }

 async function* g3() {
-  // Can use yield* on both async and regular interators yield* g1();
+  // Can use yield* on both async and sync iterators yield* g1();
   yield* g2();
 }